Ultimate Guide to Resource Capacity Planning

 Benefits of Capacity Planning

 Capacity planning provides transparency into what the team is working on, skill sets, and availability.
-The number one benefit of capacity planning is that it enables teams to deliver on-time, on-budget projects.
+The number one benefit of capacity planning is that it enables teams to deliver projects on time and within budget.

-Below are the top four benefits of capacity planning:
+Below are the top benefits of capacity planning:

-• Cost Savings: Capacity planning helps identify the most cost-effective way to utilize resources.
+• Cost Saving: Capacity planning requires teams to understand resource availability, then helps them identify the most cost-effective way to utilize both human and material resources.

-• Talent Acquisition: Data-informed staffing decisions can swiftly address critical talent gaps.
+• Talent Acquisition: Capacity planning can surface gaps in the organization and the need to acquire talent.
+Data-informed staffing decisions can swiftly address these gaps.

 He offers the following example: “How well is the digital infrastructure supporting SLAs and application availability, and what does the future look like based on business demand?
 Are we near a digital infrastructure breaking point, are we introducing new business services, or are we continuing business as usual?”